 I foolishly imagined I could avoid the introspection last year demanded by simply doing more.
 Productivity acted as the panacea for the neverending boredom and stress.
 But my well-being isn’t a sprint I can outrun.
-One year into social distancing and my resolve is rapidly depleting.

 Self-loathing initially confronted this pandemic wall, but I’m realizing there are better tools.
 I’m trying to care for myself like the children I hope I might one day have; I’m finally learning to parent myself.
 Only when I pour into myself first am I able to be present and show up for my loved ones.
 When my own cup is empty, I simply can’t expect myself to give back to my own community.